Communications Learning Weeks

 IIED's Communications Learning Weeks are an opportunity for IIED and its partners to come together to explore tools and strategies for delivering effective communications.

-Partnerships are a key characteristic of IIED's way of working, and the learrning week is an opportunity to explore common themes, build relationships and learn from one another about the challenges we face in communicating about sutainable development.
+Partnerships are a key characteristic of IIED's way of working, and our learning week is an opportunity for us to come together with partners in order to explore common themes, build relationships and learn from one another about the challenges of communicating about sustainable development.

 Solving problems and sharing resources

-The workshop gives delegates the chance to ask colleagues for advice on tricky issues and planning.
-We run tailored sessions that focus on the specific needs of individual partner organisations, and we also arrange for participants to meet with researchers to learn about their views on publishing their research.
+During the workshop participants have the opportunity to ask colleagues for advice on tricky issues.
+We organise tailored sessions that focus on the specific needs of individual partner organisations, and we also arrange for participants to meet with researchers to learn about their views on publishing their research.

 Whether it is radio or Twitter, identifying easy and low-cost tools is particularly important for organisations with limited resources.
 By sharing what we have learned, we can all improve our impact.